saadq/lynt/packages/lynt/readme.md

 ### Why not [`standard`](https://github.com/standard/standard) or [`xo`](https://github.com/xojs/xo)?

 I think these are awesome projects, and I have been a user of both.
 I definitely drew a lot of inspiration from them – however, one the main philosophies of `lynt` was to be an error-checker, not a style guide.
-Both `standard` and `xo` are very opinionated when it comes to style. `xo` is actually configurable, so you can manually remove the style rules, but you may as well just use ESLint at that point.
-TypeScript and Flow are another major concern – trying to get either of these to work correctly with `standard` or `xo` can be a pain – with `lynt` it is seamless.
+Both `standard` and `xo` are very opinionated when it comes to style. `xo` is actually configurable, so you can manually remove all the style rules, but it is still troublesome when trying to use it with TypeScript and Flow – with `lynt` it is seamless.

 ### Are the current rules set in stone?